gustavocmaciel/ask-the-experts/README.md

 - The `Answer` model represents all the answers of those question.
 It also has a field called `selected` which is a Boolean field that indicate if this answer was marked as selected or not (the default is `False`).
 - The `Reported_User` model represents the users that have been reported.
 It also has field called `solved` which is a Boolean field that indicates if this report issue has been solved by the site administrator (the default is `False`).

-In `asktheexperts/urls.py`, all the URL configuration of the app is defined, which means all the url paths are there.
+In `asktheexperts/urls.py`, all the URL configuration of the app is defined, which means all the routes are included in this file.

 In `asktheexperts/views.py`, all the views associated with each of the routes are defined.
 There are 24 views in total and the majority of them have the `@loginrequired` decorator to prevent a user who is not signed in from accessing any of those views.
 In this file there's also a form to change the profile photo called `ChangePhotoForm`.

 In `asktheexperts/admin.py`, the models that can be accessed in the `admin` page are registerd. *All* the models are registered so the site administrator has total control of the database.

 `asktheexperts/templates/asktheexperts/layout.html` is the HTML layout of this application.
-The `nav-bar` has a link that redirects to the `Index` page.
-A link that redirects to the `Questions` page.
-A Search Form.
-A link that redirects to the `Log In` page.
-A link that redirects to the `Register` page.
-If the user is logged in: a link that redirects to the `Ask Question` page.
-A link that redirects to the signed in user's profile page.
-A link that redirects to the `settings` page.
-A link to `Log Out`.
+The `nav-bar` has a search field and also has links that redirects to the `Index` page, to the `Questions` page, to the `Log In` page, to the `Register` page, to the `Ask Question` page, to the signed in user's profile page, to the `settings` page, and a link to `Log Out`.
+A few links are wrapped in a check for if `user.is_authenticated`.

 `asktheexperts/templates/asktheexperts/register.html` is the file for the register page where a user can make his/her registration.
 It has a form with four fields: `username`, `email`, `password`, `confirm password` as long with the `submit button`.